makovstanislav/summary_bot/.github/ISSUE_TEMPLATE/pasha-bot-issue-template.md

 ---
-name: Final project issue template
+name: Pasha-bot issue template
-about: Describe this issue template's purpose here.
+about: Template for the issue.
 title: ''
 labels: ''
 assignees: ''